multipath-tcp/mptcpd/README.md

 systemctl start mptcp.service
 ```

-These steps are not be necessary if the system is rebooted after
+These steps are not necessary if the system is rebooted after
 installation of `mptcpd`.

 ### Execution of `mptcpd` in the Source Distribution